jean-acsas/pwa-demo/README.md

 Next up is the implementation of the service worker.
 The service workers role is to make the website/app ready for offline use by enabling caching, dealing with push notifications, and more.

-The service worker your be implemented by hand, this example however uses [Workbox](https://developers.google.com/web/tools/workbox) to help us with this.
+The service worker could be implemented by hand, however, in this example we use [Workbox](https://developers.google.com/web/tools/workbox) to help us with this.
 Workbox is a set of libraries that help you build PWAs.
-Should you use React, Vue or a similar framework, chances are it already comes packed with tooling to set up your service worker.
+Should you use React, Vue or a similar framework, chances are it already comes pre-packed with tooling for setting up your service worker.

 For this showcase we import Workbox from a CDN: